-November 11- December 13, 2019- Testing window for students in grades 6 - 12.
+November 1-December 11, 2020- Testing window for students in grades 6 - 12.
 Academic coaches and deans will schedule testing times on each campus for referred students. **students who are enrolled in TLVA will be required to come to a district location to complete the screening process.**

 January-February 2022 - GATE placement committees will meet to consider placement.
 Parents will be notified by letter on GATE placement decisions.

 Special Screening Situations

 Transfer students: If a student transfers to Birdville ISD that was identified for gifted and talented services in a previous district, that student will be screened for GATE services after verification of the GT identification from the previous district.
 Data from the previous district that is less than two years old may be considered by the GATE Placement Committee.
 If data is more than two years old, new data will be collected to determine if gifted services are appropriate.
 If your child is a transfer student, please contact Stacye Onstott, Coordintor of Gifted Services.
-Contact Stacye Onstott here.
+Email Stacye Onstott.
 Be certain to include: child's name, child's current grade level, child's previous campus and district, and child's current home campus in Birdville ISD.
 If a student was identified for GATE services at one Birdville campus and transfers to another Birdville campus, that student will continue to receive GATE services.

 Special Education students: Data used to determine special education services for students can be used to help determine GATE placement as long as it is less than two years old.